 Will you be exposed to jail time when you go on probation?

-Probation can also lead to unexpected jail time.
-For instance, if someone is on probation because they needed extra time to save money for the fine, and they are later charged with possession of marijuana, the judge who handled the speeding ticket could be authorized to put the driver in jail for the remainder of the speeding ticket probation.
-This is because almost all probation sentences include the rule against violating any laws (including new traffic tickets.
+Another consideration of probation is that it can lead to unexpected jail time.
+For instance, if you are on probation because you need extra time to save money for a fine, and you are later charged with possession of marijuana, the judge who handled the speeding ticket could authorize putting you in jail for the remainder of the speeding ticket probation.
+This happens because almost all probation sentences include the rule against violating any laws, including new traffic tickets.

 Why is probation usually 12 months long for misdemeanor offenses in Georgia?

-In Georgia, judges frequently sentence people 12 or more months of probation in connection with a misdemeanor or traffic offense.
-The length is 12 months because that is the maximum amount of jail time you could be facing on most traffic and misdemeanor offenses.
+You should also take into account the amount of time you could spend on probation.
+In Georgia, judges frequently sentence people to 12 or more months in connection with a misdemeanor or traffic offense.
+The length is 12 months because that is the maximum amount of jail time you could face on most traffic and misdemeanor offenses.

-If you are coming from another state, be cautious when thinking about going on probation as Georgia handles probation quite differently than other states.
+If you are coming from another state, be cautious when considering going on probation because Georgia handles probation differently than other states.
+Probation is also used more frequently.

-In Georgia, probation is used far more frequently than some other states.
 People are put on probation for 12 months for seemingly non-punitive reasons.
-One of the most common examples of this is when it is used to facilitate payment plans for large court fines on simple traffic offenses.
-This can feel like a great way to buy some extra time when you are speaking with the deal, but it can have disastrous consequences down the road.
+One of the most common examples is when the court uses it to facilitate payment plans for large fines on simple traffic offenses.
+This option can feel like a great way to buy extra time, but it can have disastrous consequences down the road.

-One reason judges like probation is for efficiency reasons when it comes to managing the court calendar.
-Sometimes the judge wants to close a case early on even though the person has not yet had time to complete all of the special conditions relevant to the case.
-For instance, in a drug case, the person may have to pay a fine, complete community service, get treatment and take a class.
-Because those things are often not completed at the time of the plea, probation is used as a way to make sure that those things are done.
-The judge assigns the probation officer the task of monitoring your progress, and if things are not completed, or the person on probation is arrested on a new offense, then the judge has the power to put them in jail for the remainder of probation.
-A 12-month probation sentence can quickly become a lengthy jail sentence when things don’t go according to plan.
+Another reason a judge might sentence you to 12 months of probation is that it is more efficient when it comes to managing the court calendar.
+Sometimes the judge wants to close a case early even though the person has not had time to complete all of the special conditions relevant to the case.
+For instance, in a drug case, you may have to pay a fine, complete community service, get treatment, and take a class.
+Because those things are often not completed at the time of the plea, the court uses probation to make sure they get done.
+The judge assigns the probation officer the task of monitoring your progress, and if you do not complete these things, or you are arrested on a new offense, then the judge has the power to put you in jail for the remainder of probation.
+For this reason, a 12-month probation sentence can quickly become a lengthy jail sentence when things don’t go according to plan.